ppw0021/ense803_prism_assignment2/report.typ

 )
 #figure(
   image("Formulae/formula2b.png", width: 90%),
-  caption: "Error Handling mode, simulator tab"
+  caption: "Error occurs in the next state, simulator tab" )
-)
+#pagebreak()
 3. A customer may not select an unavailable drink _AG (soda empty -> AF soda not selected):_
 #figure(
   image("Formulae/formula3a.png", width: 90%),